tfresource/tfresource-website/topics/Activity_Travel_Planning_and_Decision_Making_Behaviors.md

 ---
 title: "Activity-Travel Planning and Decision Making Behaviors"
 categories:
-  - Needs Review
   - Travel Behavior
+  - stub
 ---

 ### Introduction

 Activity-travel planning behaviors generally refers to the behavioral processes by which individuals plan, schedule and implement their day-to-day activity and travel plans.
 Activity-travel planning is a broad topic which encompasses many different traveler behaviors, from the activity conception or generation process, to the decision-making processes by which the activity plan is carried out.
 These behaviors are represented in many different ways in various conceptional models of activity planning behavior, and are implemented in most activity-based models to some extent.

-A good example of a conceptual model of activity-travel planning behavior including household-level decision making, can be found in the paper [Propositions for Modeling household decision-making](Propositions_for_Modeling_household_decision_making) by Miller (2002)[^1].
+A good example of a conceptual model of activity-travel planning behavior including household-level decision making, can be found in the paper [Propositions for Modeling household decision-making](https://doi.org/10.1108/9781786359520-002) by Miller (2005)[^1].

 ### Activity Planning Process